The Costello College of Business at George Mason University is an acknowledged center for global business research.

 Faculty take a multidisciplinary approach, with the goal of ensuring that business can be a force for the greater good.

 Faculty publish in leading business journals on wide-ranging global business issues, are cited by the press, and are actively engaged in making discoveries to address a wide set of societal and institutional challenges.

-Three pillars define the real-world impact of Mason Business thought leadership:
+Three pillars define the real-world impact of Costello College of Business thought leadership:

 Safeguarding our planet and societies from the crises identified in the United Nations Sustainable Development Goals (SDGs).
 Recent highlights include:

 - CPG Can No Longer Afford to Harm the Planet AdWeek.com

 - Supporting the Honey Bee to Make the World a Better Place School of Business News

 - Embedding the SDGs into Business Education The PRME Blog

 Preparing global organizations and professionals for the massive technological changes that are reshaping business.